 What are the symptoms of congenital heart disease?

-Serious congenital heart problems may cause one or more of the following symptoms in newborns:
+Serious congenital heart problems may the following symptoms in newborns:

 - Fast breathing

 - A blue color to the skin, lips, and fingernails

 - Heart murmur (an extra sound, heard when a healthcare provider listens to the heart)

 In older children or adults, congenital heart problems may cause symptoms such as:

 - Heart murmur

 - Fatigue during exercise